The subtle statistics of the distance ladder: On the distance prior and selection effects: Case Study II: SH0ES

-While it is beyond the scope of the paper to model selection in SH0ES using the formalism of Sec.~\ref{sec:selection}, it is instructive to quantify the volume prior in a SH0ES-type setup to ascertain the significance of its effect on $H_0$.
-To do so, we download the publicly available data\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease/tree/main/SH0ES_Data}} and follow the prescription in sec.
+We download the publicly available data\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease/tree/main/SH0ES_Data}} and follow the prescription in sec.
 2 of~\citet{Riess_2022}.
 Without any modifications, we find $H_0 = 73.04 \pm 1.02~\kmsecMpc$, in near-perfect agreement with the value quoted in the paper.
-To implement the volume prior in the \emph{Cepheid} host distances, which are free parameters in the inference, we add $3 \alpha^{-1} \sum_i \mu_i$ to the log-posterior (Eq.~\ref{eq:simple_nlp}), where $\mu_i$ are the sampled host distance moduli.
+To implement the volume prior in the Cepheid host distances, which are free parameters in the inference, we add $3 \alpha^{-1} \sum_i \mu_i$ to the log-posterior (Eq.~\ref{eq:simple_nlp}), where $\mu_i$ are the sampled host distance moduli.
 This lowers $H_0$ to $72.01~\kmsecMpc$ without changing the uncertainty.
 This is a 1.4 per cent or $1\sigma$ shift, with Cepheid distance moduli increased by 0.03 on average.

-Modifying the Hubble-flow \emph{SN} distances for the volume prior requires a different approach because these are not considered free parameters in the SH0ES inference, so we do not have sampled distance moduli.
+Modifying the Hubble-flow SN distances for the volume prior requires a different approach because these are not considered free parameters in the SH0ES inference, so we do not have sampled distance moduli.
 This may be achieved by increasing the SN apparent magnitudes by an amount that emulates the effect on $H_0$ of the increased distances caused by $k=-1 \rightarrow k=2$.
 We begin with the generalisation of Eq.~\ref{eq:simple_nlp} that includes a covariance linking the measured magnitudes:

 where \(\mathbf1\) is the vector of ones and \(C\) is the covariance matrix.
 The SH0ES data vector contains \(\boldsymbol{y}\equiv\boldsymbol{m} - \alpha\ln(c\boldsymbol{z})\) (dropping the ``--25'' in accordance with our magnitude definition).
 In the limit of small \(\sigma_z\), we have \(\boldsymbol\mu = \alpha\ln(c\boldsymbol{z}) - \alpha\ln H_0\,\mathbf1\), which lets us rewrite Eq.~\ref{eq:nlp_cov} in terms of \(H_0\):